vordimous/zilla-docs/src/reference/zilla.yaml/README.md

 > `string`

-Namespace name
+Namespace name.

 ### bindings

 > `object` as map of named [`binding`](binding.md) properties

-Map of named bindings
+Map of named bindings.

 ### guards

 > `object` as map of named [`guard`](guard.md) properties

-Map of named guards
+Map of named guards.

 ### vaults

 > `object` as map of named [`vault`](vault.md) properties

-Map of named vaults
+Map of named vaults.